How to Build a Gas Fire Pit

 Dry stack the stones.
 Stop after each layer to make sure all of the stones are level.
 If stones are not level, use a rubber mallet to gently tap it level.
 Alternate each layer so that the stones overlap the previous layer.
 Add a layer of pea gravel to the bottom of the fire pit to help it drain.
 Plan to leave openings on both sides for venting.
 This can be done by leaving a single stone out on each side on the first level.

 Fill the burner pan with no more than 2 to 3 inches of fire glass or lava rock.
-For a more traditional look, we recommend lava rock and gas logs.
+For a more traditional look, we recommend lava rock and ceramic logs.
 If a more modern look is wanted, go with fire glass.
 We have a dazzling assortment of sizes, shapes, and colors.
 To calculate how much fire glass is needed, use our Fire Glass Calculator.
 Once the connections are made and the pit is filled, it is now time for you enjoy your new fire pit!

 Shop Fire Pit Glass and Decor